Fugacity

+Graph showing the relationship between reduced pressure and the fugacity coefficient at various reduced temperatures.

-In thermodynamics, the fugacity of a real gas is an effective partial pressure which replaces the mechanical partial pressure in an accurate computation of chemical equilibrium.
-It is equal to the pressure of an ideal gas which has the same temperature and molar Gibbs free energy as the real gas.
+In thermodynamics, the fugacity of a real gas is an effective partial pressure which replaces the ideal partial pressure in an accurate computation of chemical equilibrium.
+It is equal to the pressure of an ideal gas which has the same temperature and molar Gibbs free energy (chemical potential) as the real gas.